-- Exhibits conduct found by the administration to be detrimental to fellow students, other individuals, the community, or the Institute, as addressed in the "Conduct" section of this Catalog. - Fails to maintain satisfactory academic progress. - Fails to meet attendance standards. - Fails to meet financial obligations to the Institute
+- Exhibits conduct found by the administration to be detrimental to fellow student, other individuals, the community, or the Institute as addressed in the "Conduct" section of this Catalog. - Fails to maintain satisfactory academic progress. - Fails to meet attendance standards. - Fails to meet financial obligations to the Institute.

-Time on suspension will be counted as an absence from the Institute and in the event the time on suspension exceeds the allowable absences stated in the attendance policy, the student will be dismissed.
+Time on suspension will be counted as an absence from the Institute and cannot exceed the allowable absences stated in the attendance policy.